mattymil/defederate-godaddy-m365/README.md

 - Permissions to grant Graph scopes: Directory.Read.All, Domain.Read.All, Domain.ReadWrite.All, Directory.AccessAsUser.All
 - An admin account (e.g., Global Admin) to sign in during the script run

+## High-level defederation steps (overview)
+- Prepare your end users with the planned date/time and password reset expectations.
+- Become a tenant admin (create or regain access to a Global Administrator on the tenant’s onmicrosoft.com domain).
+- Remove federation with GoDaddy (convert the custom domain(s) to Managed).
+- Reset users’ passwords (bulk via CSV supported below), and distribute new credentials.
+- Add a CSP provider or move Direct to Microsoft and provision licensing as needed.
+- Remove GoDaddy as Delegated Admin.
+- Cancel the GoDaddy subscription after access has been removed.

+Important: All custom domains in the tenant must be in a Managed state for defederation to fully take effect.

+## Prepare end users
+- Notify users of the exact window when defederation and password resets will occur (preferably off-hours).
+- Share simple re-sign-in steps for Office apps: e.g., Office apps File > Account > Sign out > Sign in; Outlook will prompt for the new password.

 ## Tenant admin: create a Global Administrator for defederation

 Before running the script, have the tenant admin create a cloud-only Global Administrator account you can use to authenticate and defederate.
 Using a cloud-only account on the tenant’s onmicrosoft.com domain avoids sign-in issues while the custom domain is being converted.